How to Write an Annual Leave Request Letter: Examples for 2026

 Show the team impact in one paragraph

-You do not need a long defence.
-One short block about deadlines, handover, or cover is enough to show that you are thinking beyond your own calendar.
+You do not need a lengthy explanation.
+A brief section about deadlines, handover, or coverage is enough to show you are considering the wider team.

 Before I leave, I will complete [task], update [tracker], and brief [Colleague Name] on any open items that may need attention.